sign_vectors.functions¶

 Plot the Hasse Diagram of sign vectors using the conformal relation. |

-Compute the closure of given sign vectors.
+Compute the upper closure of given sign vectors. |

-- sign_vectors.functions.contraction(iterable: set[sign_vectors.sign_vectors.SignVector], indices: list[int]) set[sign_vectors.sign_vectors.SignVector] ¶
+- sign_vectors.functions.contraction(iterable: set[sign_vectors.sign_vectors.SignVector], indices: list[int]) set[sign_vectors.sign_vectors.SignVector]¶

 Return all sign vectors or vectors that are zero on given components.